r-lib/cleancall/README.md

   wrapper.
 * Restrict an exit handler to run only on early exit (error, interrupt, debugger exit, restart invokation, condition caught, etc.).
+  I.e. anything that prevented your function from running its normal course.
 * Exit handlers are executed in reverse order.
 Last added runs first.
 * Exit handlers can be added from any downstream function, they don't need to be called directly from the function called by `call_with_cleanup()`.